 Best hotels in Stockholm

-Here is where Edith Piaf sang, Marlene Dietrich had her own dressing room and Axl Rose once bit a security guard on the leg (losing his Converse hightops in the process, which the hotel gave away on Instagram 10 years later).
-More than just a place to lay your head at night, Hotel Berns is also home to an internationally renowned concert venue, for acts which have, over the decades, ranged from the Supremes to Rihanna.
+This is the place in Stockholm where Edith Piaf once sang, Marlene Dietrich had her own dressing room and Axl Rose once bit a security guard on the leg (losing his Converse hightops in the process, which the hotel gave away on Instagram 10 years later).
+More than just a place to lay your head at night, Hotel Berns is also home to an internationally renowned concert venue, where everyone from the Supremes to Rihanna has played.

-The Winery Hotel allows guests to follow the winemaking process from barrel to bottle.
+The Winery Hotel invites guests to follow the winemaking process from barrel to bottle.
 Enjoy a relaxed tasting at the bar or panoramic views from the rooftop terrace’s heated pool.
-All 184 guest rooms share an industrial factory-like feel with exposed brick walls, high ceilings and windows and brass accents.
-Packages include guided tours of the on-site winery, tastings and multiple-course dinners; daily activities planned by the hotel’s expert sommeliers could involve learning how to open a champagne bottle with a saber or indulging in a kundalini yoga and wine session.
+All 184 guest rooms share a factory-like feel with exposed brick walls, high ceilings and windows and brass accents.
+Packages include guided tours of the on-site winery, tastings and multiple-course dinners; daily activities planned by the hotel’s expert sommeliers may involve learning how to open a champagne bottle with a sabre or indulging in a Kundalini yoga and wine session.

-Before it became the only hotel on the island, Skeppsholmen enjoyed past lives as a hospital, a temporary prison and the Royal naval barracks for officers of the Swedish king.
+Before it became the only hotel on the island, Skeppsholmen enjoyed life as a hospital, a temporary prison and the royal naval barracks for officers of the Swedish king.
 Despite their more than 300 years of history – and structural changes not being allowed during renovations – the 81 guest rooms are in excellent shape.
-Sleek, modern furnishings and rustic décor are juxtaposed next to tributes in the form of a plaque in every room that conveys important historical details relevant to each space.
+In each room you’ll find sleek, modern furnishings, rustic décor and plaques that tell you the history of the place (and what precisely went on in your room).

-This centrally located, comfortable gem provides great value for money in one of the most expensive cities in the world.
-A range of accommodation options include a choice of recently refurbished suites, junior suites and studios from among 271 guest rooms.
-While the location ensures you’re already well-connected to shopping, restaurants and other points of interest, you won’t want to miss the AfterWork jazz evenings held every Wednesday in the lobby bar.
+This comfy central bolthole offers great value for money in one of the world’s most expensive cities.
+Among the 271 guest rooms, accommodation options include a choice of recently refurbished suites, junior suites and studios.
+While the location ensures you’re already well connected to shops, restaurants and other points of interest, you won’t want to miss the ‘after work’ jazz evenings held every Wednesday in the lobby bar.

-Music lovers might particularly appreciate the Pop Hotel’s shared entrance with the Abba Museum, or the fact that one of its owners is former band member Bjorn Ulvaeus.
-The hotel’s 49 rooms, brightly decorated with accents of purple and lime green, are filled with light thanks to panoramic sliding windows.
-Only a five-minute tram ride from downtown, the hotel is located right by Gröna Lund amusement park, the Swedish Music Hall of Fame and Skansen, one of the world’s oldest museums.
+Music lovers will appreciate the Pop Hotel’s shared entrance with the Abba Museum, plus the fact that one of its owners is former band member Björn Ulvaeus.
+The hotel’s 49 rooms, brightly decorated with purple and lime green accents, are filled with light thanks to panoramic sliding windows.
+Only a five-minute tram ride from the city centre, the hotel is right by Gröna Lund amusement park, the Swedish Music Hall of Fame and Skansen, one of the world’s oldest museums.